-The exam covers material from Chapters 1 and 2 (up to 2.6), and will be approximately 50 minutes in length.
+The exam covers material from Chapters 1 and 2 (up to 2.6), and will be 50 minutes in length.
+You may not use the text, notes, colleagues or a calculator.

 Because a differential equation defines a function (the solution), there are several ways of getting insight into the solution- Graphically, Algebraically, and Numerically.
 In Chapters 1 and 2, we get a little of the first and third, and a lot of the second.